-After you have taken your pictures, it’s time to get the film developed.
-There are several places you can develop your film like local drug stores or online labs.
+After you have taken your pictures, now it’s time to get your film developed.
+There are several places you can develop your film .
 If you’ve decided to mail your film to be processed to an online lab, you may not know what steps to take to purchase inexpensive shipping or how ensure your film arrives safely.

 Is it Safe to Ship Undeveloped Film in the Mail?

 Yes, it is safe to send mail through the mail and you won’t have any trouble sending undeveloped (or unexposed film) to a film lab for processing.
 Remember to not mail film by placing it into a hot mailbox as it will degrade the film.
 However, the most common concerns are that the mail service will lose your package and that x-rays may damage your film in transit.

 Concern #1: Mail Carrier Losing Film

 One of the main concerns that people have with shipping film is the carrier may lose the film.
 This is a big problem, as the memories and moments on your film are irreplaceable.
 But there are a few things that you can do to avoid this:

 - Clearly Label The Package.
 Make sure to clearly label your package with the address and sender’s address.
 I recommend putting packaging tape over anything that could be messed up by water (except for bar codes).
 In the rare cases where there is a problem, the film will be returned to you.

 - Get tracking.
 If you choose a service like USPS first class package service or USPS priority mail, tracking will be included so you’ll have the peace of mind that comes with knowing that your film has safely arrived at the film processing lab.
 If something does happen, you’ll have some recourse.
 Also, priority shipping includes up to $50 in insurance of the contents of the package and you can insure it for more if necessary.